wmglab-duke/ascent/docs/source/Primitives_and_Cuffs/Custom_Cuffs.md

 We provide a COMSOL file in `examples/parts/sandbox.mph` that contains our library of "Geometry Parts" (i.e., part primitives) for users to assemble into their own cuffs in the COMSOL GUI.
-See [S18 Text](S18-Creating-new-part-primitives) for instructions on how to add new part primitives.
+See [Creating New Part Primitives](../Primitives_and_Cuffs/Creating_Primitives) for instructions on how to add new part primitives.
 After a part primitive is defined in the "Geometry Parts" node in the COMSOL GUI, under "Component 1", the user may secondary-click on the "Geometry 1" node -\> "Parts" and select a part primitive.
 Importantly, the order of